 John Goodman biography

-Actor.
-Born John Stephen Goodman on June 20, 1952, in Affton, Missouri, to postal worker Leslie Goodman and waitress Virginia Goodman.
-When John was only two years old, his father died of a heart attack, leaving Virginia to raise John and his siblings on her own.
+Actor John Stephen Goodman was born on June 20, 1952, in Affton, Missouri, to postal worker Leslie Goodman and waitress Virginia Goodman.
+When John was only 2 years old, his father died of a heart attack, leaving Virginia to raise John and his siblings on her own.

 Goodman went to Affton High School, where he excelled in football and dabbled in theater.
 Following high school graduation in 1970, he won a football scholarship to Southwest Missouri State University.
 During his first year at Missouri, he spent much of his time partying and playing football, but an injury squashed his dreams of a professional sports career.